 SAI HEMACHANDRA VEMPRALA

 Prior to my PhD, I received my Master of Science in Electrical Engineering from the Arizona State University in 2013.
 During these years, I was part of the Extreme Environment Robotics Lab (EERL) at ASU, headed by the late Dr. Alberto Behar.
-As part of the EERL team, I worked on developing software and low-level firmware for the Micro Subglacial Lake Exploration Device (MSLED), an underwater robot for exploring subglacial lakes in Antarctica that was deployed as part of the Whillans Ice Stream Subglacial Access Research Drilling (WISSARD) expedition.
+As part of the EERL team, I worked on developing software and lower-level firmware for the Micro Subglacial Lake Exploration Device (MSLED), an underwater robot for exploring subglacial lakes in Antarctica that was deployed as part of the Whillans Ice Stream Subglacial Access Research Drilling (WISSARD) expedition.
 I was also the team lead for the BENTO project, which involved developing hardware and software for a remote volcano monitoring system.
 During my master's, I also worked as a Firmware Engineering Intern at the Intel Corporation during the summer of 2013: where I developed embedded firmware for the Intel BioSport headset.

 My undergraduate degree was in Electrical and Electronics Engineering from the JNTU Hyderabad, India, from which I graduated in 2011.
 During my undergraduate program, I worked on developing algorithms for computational analysis of electrical distribution systems.

 Research and Work Experience

 Research Assistant : Unmanned Systems Lab, Texas A&M University

 - Primary PhD research: Collaborative localization and navigation for micro aerial vehicle swarms using vision.

 Jan 2013 - Dec 2016

 - Primary research focused on autonomous navigation of unmanned vehicles, GPS denied localization and planning for micro aerial vehicles.

 - Gained hands-on experience in sensor fusion, ROS based middleware development, embedded systems, various commercial UAV platforms.

 May 2016 - Aug 2016

 - Developed the software architecture for sensing and communication for a quadrotor UAV and developed a framework for estimation and navigation in subterranean GPS denied environments.